 Oneplanet Adventure is a great activity centre for walking and mountain biking with footpaths and bike trails of various lengths in Coed Llandegla Forest with some of the best man made mountain bike trails in the UK.
 The visitor centre is the main point of contact with lots of route information and bike hire and a café serving home cooked food.

 Adventure Parc Snowdonia is uniquely located in the Snowdonian mountains!
 It contains Surf Snowdonia which has the World’s first publicly accessible Wavegarden® artificial surfing lagoon, an adventure playground for all ages called Adrenaline Indoors, and a range of adventure activities to choose from.
 Groups can book lessons to learn how to surf or paddleboard.
 Booking is essential.
 Packages can also be arranged.
 There is secure coach parking on site.
-Guests can book into the Hilton Garden Inn opening early 2021 or stay in one of the; glamping pods which accommodate up to four guests, three of which are accessible for wheelchairs.
+Guests can book into the Hilton Garden Inn or stay in one of the glamping pods which accommodate up to four guests, three of which are accessible for wheelchairs.
+For relaxation, book a treatment at The Wave Garden Spa.

 Zip World – Velocity has given new life to the former Penrhyn Slate Quarry, it is the fastest zip line in the world and the longest in Europe often reaching speeds over 100mph.
 Visitors can take in the stunning views towards Anglesey and even the Isle of Man on a clear day!
 The zip wire experience takes about 3 hours.